gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

   - You get billed for all the provisioned capacity
   - You can increase the capacity of the drive over time
 - Read [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) how to make an Amazon EBS volume available for use
+- Throughput vs IOPS: IOPS measures the number of read and write **operations** per second, while throughput measures the number of **bits** read or written per second

 ### EBS Volume Types